Hong Byung-hee

-Hong is also the founder of Graphene Square pioneered the large-scale synthesis of graphene by chemical vapor deposition (CVD), which triggered chemical research toward the practical application of graphene.
-His first report on CVD synthesis of graphene (Nature 2009) has recorded the world highest citations in chemistry among the papers published since 2009 (roughly 5000 times).
-One year later, he developed the synthesis of ultra-large graphene based on roll-to-roll methods and its application to flexible touch screens (Nature Nanotechnology.
-2010), which is believed to be the first demonstration of application of graphene materials in practical electronic devices.
+Hong is the founder of Graphene Square and pioneered the large-scale synthesis of graphene by chemical vapor deposition (CVD), which triggered chemical research towards the practical application of graphene.
+His first report on CVD synthesis of graphene (Nature, 2009) has recorded the world highest citations in chemistry among the papers published since 2009 (roughly 5000 times).
+One year later, he developed the synthesis of ultra-large graphene based on roll-to-roll methods and its application to flexible touch screens (Nature Nanotechnology, 2010), which is believed to be the first demonstration of application of graphene materials in practical electronic devices.
+The related key patents have been registered in Korea, US, Japan, and China.
 For this contribution, he was invited to give a talk in the Nobel Symposium on Graphene (2010).
-He made more than 90 patent applications on graphene synthesis and applications, which corresponds to the world 2nd graphene-related inventor.
-Hong's research has been highlighted by Bloomberg, Businessweek, BBC, CNBC, New York Times, Financial Times, Russia Today, MIT Technology Review, C&EN News (cover story), Physics Today, and Physics World.
-He is now acting as Scientific Advisory Committee member of €1 billion Graphene Flagship project together with 4 Nobel Laureates and as Scientific Advisory Member of Cambridge Graphene Center, UK.
+He has made more than 90 patent applications on graphene synthesis and applications.
+Hong's research has been highlighted by Bloomberg Businessweek, BBC, CNBC, New York Times, Financial Times, Russia Today, MIT Technology Review, C&EN News (cover story), Physics Today, and Physics World.
+He is now acting as a Scientific Advisory Committee member of the €1 billion Graphene Flagship project together with 4 Nobel Laureates and as a Scientific Advisory Member of Cambridge Graphene Center, UK.
 He is currently an Advisory Member for CTO of LG Electronics.
 He served as a member of R&D Strategy and Planning Committee for Korean National Graphene Commercialization Project.